-Any visitors to this website are likely to know enough about the subject that I don't need to explain the basic theory; let me know if I'm wrong; the “general fitting” page has a few points.
+Any visitors to this website are likely to know enough about the subject that I don't need to explain the basic theory but do let me know if I'm wrong; the “general fitting” page has a few points.
 What I do need to cover is how I fitted the variables and what those variables are.
 One point to make is that none of the variables are Normally distributed.
-Why "chi squared" is insufficient is explained here (see “fitting distributions to data” and request the document).
+Why “chi squared” is insufficient is explained here (see “fitting distributions to data” and request the document).

 While I could have generated the random numbers within the model on the fly, I had 3 reasons for not doing so, the first being speed within Excel.
 Secondly, I wanted the experiment to be repeatable.
 Third, I wanted to control extreme values.

 The results exclude correlations because the differences were not that significant for earlier work (I will use correlated numbers for 2019).
 So that “1 in 200” (no longer being shown) would be based on 50 cases, I have used 10,000 scenarios.
 Very much faster to run, I have also used the first 2,000 of 10,000 (which converges pretty well) and I shall be using 2,000 for 2019.